OPENDAP/NASA-tutorials/README.md

 Either Conda or Pip may be used to create a virtual environment that can run these notebooks.
-Using a virtual environment is a good idea - it's only tiny bit more work than not and it can save much time by not changing the native collection of packages bundled with you computer (or that you use for other work).
+Using a virtual environment is a good idea - it's only tiny bit more work than not, and it can save much time by not changing the native collection of packages bundled with you computer (or that you use for other work).